dvoegeli/domhooks/README.md

 To use DomHooks, create a schema then wrap a class or id string to validate it against the schema.

 ###Schema
 Declare schemas before using the wrapper.
-A schema is a plain object with two requirements, 1) values are unique, 2) includes the key `'dh-schema-title'`, for example, `'dh-shema-title': 'message'`
+A schema is a plain object with two requirements,

+1. values are unique
+2. includes the key `'dh-schema-title'`, for example, `'dh-shema-title': 'message'`

 ```javascript
 var messageSchema = {